4360-senior-experience/cs-connect-documentation/supabase-setup.md

 FOR INSERT
 WITH CHECK (auth.uid() = id);

--- Allow authenticated users to upload to profilepictures bucket CREATE POLICY "Allow upload for authenticated users" ON storage.objects
+-- Module progress for students
-FOR INSERT
+CREATE POLICY "Students can manage their own module progress" ON student_module_progress
-WITH CHECK (bucket_id = 'profilepictures' AND auth.role() = 'authenticated');
+FOR ALL USING (auth.uid() = student_id);

 -- Allow public read access to profilepictures bucket CREATE POLICY "Allow public read access"